Sending and Receiving Packets

 }

-Packets in the queue larger than your receive buffer will be silently discarded.
+Any packets in the queue larger than your receive buffer will be silently discarded.
 So if you have a 256 byte buffer to receive packets like the code above, and somebody sends you a 300 byte packet, the 300 byte packet will be dropped.
 You will not receive just the first 256 bytes of the 300 byte packet.

 Since you are writing your own game network protocol, this is no problem at all in practice, just make sure your receive buffer is big enough to receive the largest packet your code could possibly send.